 We're proud to announce that RKSV has taken a giant leap forward and is now Upstox.

-If I could divide these indicators into two distinct parts they would be ‘Overlay’ indicators which are overlayed right on top of a price chart and plain o’l indicators that are placed below the price chart.
+Dividing these indicators into two distinct parts makes it easy to understand their functions.
+They are ‘Overlay’ indicators which are overlaid right on top of a price chart and plain o’l indicators that are placed below the price chart.

 This is a Chart of Larsen and Toubro without any indicators, it displays only price.